DCYF Intergovernmental Advisory Council

-Share DCYF Intergovernmental Advisory Committee on Facebook Share DCYF Intergovernmental Advisory Committee on Twitter Share DCYF Intergovernmental Advisory Committee on Linkedin Email DCYF Intergovernmental Advisory Committee link
+Share DCYF Intergovernmental Advisory Council on Facebook Share DCYF Intergovernmental Advisory Council on Twitter Share DCYF Intergovernmental Advisory Council on Linkedin Email DCYF Intergovernmental Advisory Council link

-The Intergovernmental Advisory Committee (IAC) brings human services leaders and elected officials from counties and participating Tribal Nations together to advise the DCYF Commissioner on how Minnesota plans for, designs, administers, funds, and evaluates services for children, youth, and families.
+The Intergovernmental Advisory Council IAC) brings human services leaders and elected officials from counties and participating Tribal Nations together to advise the DCYF Commissioner on how Minnesota plans for, designs, administers, funds, and evaluates services for children, youth, and families.

 Find here the IAC charter, bylaws, member information, meeting dates, work plan, recommendations, and annual reports.

-The Intergovernmental Advisory Committee (IAC) brings human services leaders and elected officials from counties and participating Tribal Nations together to advise the DCYF Commissioner on how Minnesota plans for, designs, administers, funds, and evaluates services for children, youth, and families.
+The Intergovernmental Advisory Council IAC) brings human services leaders and elected officials from counties and participating Tribal Nations together to advise the DCYF Commissioner on how Minnesota plans for, designs, administers, funds, and evaluates services for children, youth, and families.

 Find here the IAC charter, bylaws, member information, meeting dates, work plan, recommendations, and annual reports.